I Like It Like That (film): Plot

 Alexis then points out that his son is just a little boy and pulls him away, but Li'l Chino runs away.
 The kids are still laughing and continue to insult Lil' Chino as weak.
 An infuriated Chino then beats a kid from the crowd and whips him.
 The drug dealer attempts to draw a gun, but Chino manages to disarm him, while fellow neighbors help Chino whip the boy.
 Li'l Chino is then found sitting in front of Alexis' apartment door.
 He tells Lisette that he wants to stay with her, but she rejects him, believing that he will still be disrespectful toward her.
 Chino then finds Li'l Chino and takes him home.
 Back at the apartment, Chino and his friend Angel put his and Lisette's youngest son, Pee-Wee, to bed.
 When Angel reveals that he is Ritchie's actual father, Chino is angered that Magdalena has played him the whole time.
 Alexis and Lisette have a discussion about the kids, where Alexis points out that Lisette is just like their own estranged mother.
 She denies this and Alexis changes and leaves to visit their mother.

 When Alexis arrives over there, her mother opens the door and reacts disgustedly to Alexis' appearance.
 Alexis tries her hardest to make amends with her mother; when her father comes out of his room to check on the noise, he reacts with an aggressive look on his face.
 Back at Alexis' apartment, Lisette hears the door open and notices that Alexis has returned.
 When Lisette comes to check on Alexis, she notices her face is injured and asks what happened, but Alexis tells her that she was right about their mother still being unsupportive of Alexis' transgender identity.

 The next day at work, Price wants to have sex again, but she tries to reject him.
 He stops when Lisette tells him he's "not a sexual person", and the two begin to argue, which results in her nearly quitting.
 They resolve to continue their working relationship.
 Lisette arrives back at the apartment.
 She tries to talk to her children and asks for their forgiveness, mostly from Li'l Chino, which he does finally give.
 Chino arrives later from his new job as a security officer.
 Both discuss the many flaws in their marriage, hash their infidelities out, and Chino finally tells Lisette the truth about Magdalena's baby daddy.
-The scene ends with Lisette pointing out to Chino that he never thinks about "the other person", to which he then replies, "Good night, other person", despite that it is morning already.
+The scene ends with Lisette throwing a pillow at Chino, saying that he never thinks about "the other person", to which he then puts the pillow back under her head and replies, "Good night, other person", despite it being morning already.
 Lisette lies on the sofa with a smile on her face.